 This dropping barrel arrangement was greatly simplified in the M1911 Colt semiautomatic pistol, initially chambered for the .45 ACP round, developed in 1905 in a collaboration between Colt and Winchester.
 Browning improved his brainchild by eliminating the front link, and locating the barrel’s muzzle end in the front of the slide with a removable barrel bushing.
 Instead of dropping in the self-loading cycle, the barrel would swing its breech end downwards, pulled by the rear link.

 The Colt .45 was purchased in large quantity by the Department of the Army.
 As the Model 1911A1, it was adopted as the standard-issue U.S. sidearm during both World War I and World War II.
 In addition to delivering about 2.5 million of its .45 pistols to the U.S. government, Colt was very successful in selling the same pistol commercially.
-Its design was enormously influential, the original Colt eventually inspiring copies or derivatives in the Soviet Union by Tokarev; in Czechoslovakia by Česká Zbrojovka (CZ); in Switzerland by SIG and Sphinx Arms; in Austria by Glock; in Italy by Tanfoglio and Pardini; in Spain by Astra Unceta, Llama Gabilondo, and Star Bonifacio Echeverria; in Germany by Sauer and Walther; and in America by Ruger and Kimber, and Smith & Wesson, along with hundreds of custom gunmakers.
+Its design was enormously influential, the original Colt eventually inspiring copies or derivatives in the Soviet Union by Tokarev; in Czechoslovakia by Česká Zbrojovka (CZ); in Switzerland by SIG and Sphinx Arms; in Austria by Glock; in Italy by Tanfoglio and Pardini; in Spain by Astra Unceta, Llama Gabilondo, and Star Bonifacio Echeverria; in Germany by Sauer and Walther; and in America by Ruger and Smith & Wesson, along with hundreds of custom gunmakers.
 Even its simplified configuration, however, left a lot to be desired.
 Since the M1911 slide requires a removable bushing, its muzzle end barrel play can be readily controlled by hand fitting this part to minimal tolerances.
 But the extra clearance between the slide and the bushing adversely affects the consistency of barrel alignment to the slide, the single most crucial factor in determining practical handgun accuracy.
 These considerations motivated the development of the Colt Series 70 collet bushing design, which controlled the muzzle end of the barrel with self-sprung fingers.
 Unfortunately, it was plagued by breakage issues.
 Today, a similar effect might be achieved with spherical barrel bushings pioneered by Briley and popularized by Smith and Wesson, or flared bull barrels fitted directly to bushingless slides.
 This problem was solved more definitively in the final pistol design to incorporate Browning’s contribution, the Hi-Power or Grand Puissance (GP), left unfinished at the time of Browning’s death on 26 November, 1926, of heart failure in Liege, Belgium.
 Bequeathed to Fabrique Nationale d’Armes de Guerre (FN), the GP35 was completed by the FN engineer Dieudonné Saive, later renowned for work on the FN FAL.
 Saive superseded the M1911 removable spare part with a bushing permanently pinned into the slide.
 The GP35 also dispensed with the pivoting barrel link used to tilt the barrel in the recoil stroke of the M1911 in favor of a camlock ramp bearing against a steel lug staked into the frame.
 Most subsequent Browning pattern pistol designs incorporated both of these features.

 Svizzeri sono armatissimi e liberissimi, gushed Niccolò Machiavelli in 1513.
 Whereas in testifying before the U.S. Congress against a 1935 handgun-registration bill, the pioneer of firearm forensics, Calvin H. Goddard, epitomized his ideas of connections between guns and crime with a reference to the permissive tranquility of Switzerland: “Any Swiss citizen may carry a pistol, his pockets may bulge with pistols, without a permit, but if he kills somebody he is out of luck.”
 At the time, these receptacles were likely to bulge with antiquated hardware.
 The officially issued Model 1929 Revolver, chambering the 7.5 Ordnance round ballistically similar to .32 ACP, had remained essentially unchanged since 1884, whereas the Model 1906/29 Parabellum, the direct descendant of the first semiautomatic pistol ever to be issued to a military force in 1900, was handicapped by chambering 7.65x21.5mm Parabellum, the bottlenecked round originally inherited from the Borchardt pistol by Georg Luger.
 This cartridge had been long since rendered obsolete in military service by its straight-walled counterpart, the 9x19mm Parabellum, by then well on the way to becoming the most popular pistol round of all time.
 In a tribute to the passion for target shooting complementing the neutrality of the Helvetic Federation, these arms combined moderate ballistic power with superb accuracy.
 But the approach of global warfare inspired a quest for a sidearm that delivered a stronger punch with equal precision.

-Several intermediate SIG designs included 15 and 16 shot staggered column magazine variations.
+Several intermediate SIG pistol designs included 15 and 16 shot staggered column magazine variations.
 Their grip frames were judged too bulky by the Swiss testers, who favored the 8 shot single column magazine layout.
 The final version was designated SP 47/8, indicating the year of design completion and the magazine capacity.
 In most ways, it was a considerable refinement of the Browning design, as it had been further developed by Saive, Tokarev, and Petter.
 Whereas the bushing fixing the barrel at the muzzle end and the link controlling its travel through the recoil cycle enabled the M1911 to be tuned for maximum precision of barrel lockup to the slide, the integral slide and barrel cam on the SP 47/8 achieved better consistency in forgoing the flexibility by dispensing with these extra parts.
 Mechanical accuracy, as measured by groups shot out of a machine rest, was greatly improved by the inverted rail design of the SP 47/8 enabling more precise and durable slide to frame alignment.
 Assuming equal barrel to slide lockup, mechanical accuracy of a Browning design covaries with the arctangent of the ratio of the slide rails clearance to their length.
 While practical accuracy as guided by sight alignment may well exceed the parameters of mechanical accuracy through superior barrel lockup in battery, other factors being equal, longer slide rails go hand in hand with better accuracy for the same slide to frame clearances.
 Practical accuracy is aided by making the trigger action on the SP 47/8, as determined by the sear engagement within the field replaceable unit construction hammer unit, far easier to tune and maintain.

 The SP 47/8 is a single action locked breech self-loading pistol with a detachable 8-round single stack magazine.
 While it is acclaimed for making a design contribution in its inverted slide rail arrangement, this ostensibly novel arrangement duplicates the receiver to frame interface of the previous Swiss service pistol, the Georg Luger-designed Parabellum, equally known for its superlative accuracy.
 The M1911 slide rails face outwards of the frame.
 The GP35 improves on this by having two sets of rails, the inner and the outer.
 Given equal clearances, the end-to-end length of slide rails is the most important factor in the alignment of the slide to the frame.
 In the final version of the GP35, Saive nearly doubled the slide-to-frame engagement of the M1911.
 The SP 47/8 design has nearly twice the rail engagement of the GP35.
 Thanks to this feature, the Swiss pistol combines superior slide alignment with sufficient working clearances.